knative/serving/docs/telemetry.md

 ### Stackdriver, Prometheus, and Grafana Setup

-If your Knative Serving is not built on a GCP based cluster or you want to send logs to another GCP project, you need to build your own Fluentd image and modify the configuration first.
+If your Knative Serving is not built on a Google Cloud Platform based cluster, or you want to send logs to another GCP project, you need to build your own Fluentd image and modify the configuration first.
 See